ALUMNI INITIATIVES

 - A magnetic personality

-- The desire to contribute back to NUS
+- The desire to contribute to NUS community

-šĀ Nomination ofĀ CAs from the Graduating Class of 2025:Ā Click hereĀ
+šĀ Nomination ofĀ CAs from the Graduating Class of 2026: Click hereĀ

 š Application for Class Ambassador (Graduating batches prior to 2008):Ā Click hereĀ

-The Office of Alumni Relations (OAR) provides the below support to Class Ambassadors in organising class graduation events and reunions.
+The Office of Alumni Relations (OAR) provides the below support to Class Ambassadors in organising class cohort gatherings in the year of graduation.

-- Publicity for your events on our communications channels.
+- Publicity for your events on NUS/CDE communications channels.

 Class Ambassador Investiture event